polyaxon/polyaxon/site/docs/automation/optimization-engine/index.md

  * Define a search space.
  * Define a search algorithm.
  * Define a model to optimize.
- * Optionally define the queuing, routing, concurrency and early stopping.
+ * Optionally define the queuing, routing, concurrency, and early stopping.

 ## Algorithms